john-ejoke/john-ejoke/Infrastructure_Engineering/Cybersecurity-Lab-SYN-Flood/README.md

 ## Overview

-I built this lab to answer a question that kept coming up in my learning: what does a network attack actually look like when it is happening, and what does it take to stop it?
-Not in theory.
-In a real environment, with real tools, watching real traffic.
+I built this lab because I wanted to see a network attack with my own eyes.
+Not a diagram of one.
+Not a description.
+The actual packets, the actual load, the actual moment the connection table starts breaking down.
+The only way to understand what you are defending against is to watch it happen in a controlled environment where you are the one running it.

-To answer that, I set up two virtual machines on VirtualBox, put Kali Linux on one side as the attacker and Ubuntu on the other as the defender, connected them on an isolated host-only network, and ran a SYN flood from one to the other.
-I watched it hit in Wireshark, tracked it in Snort, and then built the defensive layers to shut it down.
-This document walks through everything I did and what I found.
+I set up two virtual machines on VirtualBox, Kali Linux as the attacker and Ubuntu as the target, connected them on an isolated host-only network, and launched a SYN flood from one to the other.
+I monitored the impact in Wireshark, tracked detection in Snort, observed the CPU and network behaviour under load, and then analysed what a real defensive response would require.
+This document is that analysis.

 **Tools used:** VirtualBox, Kali Linux, Ubuntu, hping3, Wireshark, Snort, iptables